-In July 2015, the discovery of high-grade Ni-Cu mineralisation at Eagle East was announced and in June 2016, an Inferred Mineral Resource estimate was released, and a Preliminary Economic Assessment published.
+In July 2015, the discovery of high-grade Ni-Cu mineralization at Eagle East was announced and in June 2016, an Inferred Mineral Resource estimate was released, and a Preliminary Economic Assessment published.
 Access ramp development was commenced at this time.
-In April 2017, the results of the Eagle East Feasibility Study were released, and a Mineral Reserve estimate reported for the first time.
-First ore from Eagle East was extracted at the end of September 2019 and it will be mined, along with the Eagle deposit, according to the Eagle mine plan.
+In April 2017, the results of the Eagle East Feasibility Study were released, and a Mineral Reserve estimate was reported for the first time.
+First ore from Eagle East was extracted at the end of September 2019 and is currently being mined along with the Eagle deposit, according to the Eagle mine plan.